logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 How do I enter a referral?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-A referral can be entered as an :ref:`key-concepts-episode`.
+A referral can be entered as an `Episode <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#key-concepts-episode>`_.

 An Episode does not need to be concluded if the client requires as a new referral.
 If the treatment continues with a client, the service contacts can continue to be recorded to the original Episode until treatment is formally concluded either clinically or administratively.